deepmodeling/dpgen/README.md

     "task":"eos",
 ```
 You need to add the specified paths of necessary `POTCAR` files in "potcar_map".
 The different `POTCAR` paths are separated by commas.
 Then you also need to add the folder path of particular configuration, which contains `POSCAR` file.
-For your convenience, we recommend that you use `gen_confs.py` to generate configurations , which need the key id of Material project.
+For your convenience, we recommend that you use `gen_confs.py` to generate configurations , which needs the key id of Material project.

 If you add the path of `POSCAR` with `confs`, it will download and store the various configurations of the given element or alloy in **confs** folder.
 + `task_type` contains 3 optional types for testing, i.e. **vasp**, **deepmd** and **meam**.